tower1ight/World/Misc/Research System.md

 ---

 # Fantasy
-- **Scientific:** This research system is one interested in the production of knowledge over , there are many wonderful methods of creating personal projects and
+- **Scientific:** This research system is one interested in the production of knowledge rather than tools or advantages.
+As such it is best geared for chara
 - **Impactful:** Self Funded?
 Institutional partner?
 Indentured Servitude?
 This system imagines a player in the context of broader systems of research
 - **Auxiliary:** We aren't playing a game about research, and more often than not research is something only one of your players will make a cornerstone of their character, this should be something light and the timeline of an

-# Research Rolls
+# Rolls
-D100 roll under, add up%
+Ideally this system is one

 Add ons